How to Fill the Pothole Backlog

-A study conducted by the AA has found that one in five drivers would volunteer to fill potholes to help combat the growing epidemic of damaged roads in the UK.[vc_row][vc_column][vc_column_text]
+A study conducted by the AA has found that 1 in 5 drivers would volunteer for road surface work to help combat the pothole backlog in the UK.[vc_row][vc_column][vc_column_text]

 "We're pleased to see that community spirit is alive and that residents want to do their bit, but in a sea of potholes their action is just a drop in the ocean"

 EDMUND KING OBE - AA PRESIDENT[/vc_column_text][vc_column_text]"It shows that people are so fed-up with the state of their local roads that they are prepared to take matters into their own hands," King continued, "But filling a pothole is a skilled job, getting it wrong could mean filling the same hole again soon afterwards, at an increased cost.
 Nevertheless, we’re pleased to see that community spirit is alive and that residents want to do their bit, but with the sheer size of the pothole backlog their action is just a drop in the ocean.
 What we really need is concerted Government investment, ring-fenced for road maintenance, over a number of years so that our roads can be restored to a decent state and we can stop the spiral of decline."
 The problem with the pothole backlog is that local councils simply don't have enough money to employ staff to combat the amount of road surface works that need doing.[/vc_column_text][vc_single_image image="4753" img_size="full" css_animation="top-to-bottom"][vc_column_text]